 Flexibility is provided to participants in the outpatient program.
 Patients can get treated while continuing with their regular life.
 Those who don’t need constant monitoring can benefit from this program.
 Treatment consists of 90 minutes of therapy once a day for several weeks.

-PHP refers to a type of intensive outpatient care that often entails 30 or more hours of treatment each week.
+Day Program refers to a type of intensive outpatient care that often entails 30 or more hours of treatment each week.
 The program consists of weekly six-hour group therapy sessions spread out across five days.
-Medication is an integral part of PHP’s 30-day care plan, which also features one-on-one counseling sessions.
+Medication is an integral part of Day Program’s 30-day care plan, which also features one-on-one counseling sessions.

 Individuals participating in an inpatient program are required to stay at the facility 24/7 for the duration of treatment.
 During their time in therapy, they will be housed at a supervised facility.
 The program provides access to a safe and nurturing residential setting.
 Individuals with mental health disorders benefit from it.